juma-paul/Generative-AI/gpt4-mini-chatbot-streamlit/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/<your_new_feature>`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some <commit message>'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/<your_new_feature>`)
 5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://choosealicense.com/licenses/mit/)
+See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

 ## Acknowledgements

-- [OpenAI](https://openai.com/) for providing the GPT-4 API.
+- OpenAI for providing the GPT-4 API.
-- [Streamlit](https://streamlit.io/) for their excellent framework for building interactive web applications.
+- Streamlit for their excellent framework for building interactive web applications.

+## GitHub Repository

+Access the complete project and source code [here](https://github.com/juma-paul/customer-support-chatbot/tree/main/gpt4-mini-chatbot-streamlit).